hlascelles/karina_personal_website/_posts/misc/2021-10-06-phd-survival-guide.md

 Nobody will ever be as interested in the work you've been doing for the past several years as during your viva.
 Get into the mindset that it will be an enjoyable discussion and that you have as much right to steer it as your examiners do.
 That said, the goal is to have as little corrections to do as possible.
 That is because almost nobody will read your thesis, so working on your papers and taking next steps in your career is much more important both for you and for science in general.
 Here are my top five phrases to use during your viva to ensure that you get minimal amount of corrections:

-* "This is beyond the SCOPE of the project." - if the examiners say you forgot to do something, emphasise that in the limited time you had you executed a well designed project, this just wasn't part of it.
+* "This is beyond the scope of the project." - if the examiners say you forgot to do something, emphasize that in the limited time you had you executed a well designed project, this just wasn't part of it.

 * "You are right.
 I think it's best if I remove it from the thesis all together." - if the examiners say that something was done to insufficient depth or requires more validation.
 If it's a small thing, don't agree to do any corrections related to it!
 Emphasize that it was tangential to the core project and it's your mistake for including it into the thesis in the first place.
 To have a thesis with a good story, it's best to simply remove this tangential part.